Western Galleries

 For example: The second "5" on page 155 is slightly larger in this book.

-Overall good condition.
+Overall good condition

 Binding good.
-Appears to be intact.
+Appears to be intact and all original.

 The back blank inside cover page has a small tear.